eclipse-volttron/bacnet-scan-tool/README.md

 # BACnet Scan Tool API

+## About

+The BACnet Scan Tool is a FastAPI-based web service that provides a comprehensive interface for discovering, communicating with, and managing BACnet devices on your network.
+This tool acts as a bridge between web applications and BACnet networks, offering both REST API endpoints and an interactive web interface for BACnet operations.

+### Key Features

+- **Device Discovery**: Scan IP ranges to automatically discover BACnet devices using Who-Is requests
+- **Property Operations**: Read and write BACnet device properties with full support for array indices and priority levels
+- **Network Intelligence**: Automatically detect local network interfaces and provide guidance for optimal scanning
+- **Cross-Platform Support**: Works on Linux, Windows, and WSL2 environments with automatic network configuration
+- **Interactive API**: Built-in Swagger UI for easy testing and exploration of all endpoints

+### Use Cases

+- **Building Automation Integration**: Connect web applications to BACnet building systems
+- **Network Commissioning**: Discover and verify BACnet devices during installation
+- **System Monitoring**: Read device properties for monitoring and reporting applications
+- **Device Configuration**: Write properties to configure BACnet devices remotely
+- **Network Troubleshooting**: Identify and diagnose BACnet communication issues

+This tool is particularly useful for developers building web-based building automation systems, facility managers needing to monitor BACnet networks, and system integrators working with BACnet devices.

 ## Build

 To build the `bacnet-scan-tool`, ensure you have Python 3.10 or higher installed, then run the following commands: